HOME CONTACT US VISITOR INFO PROGRAMS EVENTS |

 Turtle Derby: A Run for the Strawberries

-Join us for an afternoon of turtle races as we celebrate the opening of our turtle ponds for the summer season.
-Will the winner be Toby, the ornate box turtle; Juliette, the box turtle; or Timber, the wood turtle.
-Turtle crafts/activities.
+Join us for an afternoon of turtle races as we release our resident turtles to their outdoor turtle pond enclosures.
+Will the winner be Tobey, the ornate box turtle; Juliette, the box turtle; or Timber, the wood turtle.
+Turtle crafts.

 Trails open dawn to dusk